skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 </table>

 * Challenge Catoblepas with Quina and poke him with the Needle Fork.
 Reset until successful.
-* Unequip all of Quina's gear and hive him/her a normal Fork, auto-arrange your inventory, and get ready for more business.
+* Unequip all of Quina's gear and give him/her a normal Fork, auto-arrange your inventory, and get ready for more business.
 * Buy a Coral Sword, then proceed to liquidate your inventory as follows:

 | Items sold | Quantity | Gil |